Thoseyearsbrian/Aegis/Docs/en-US/README.md

 We recommend maintaining and extending your configurations based on the structure of this project, to avoid duplicated efforts, reduce time costs, and benefit from ongoing updates and security optimizations.

-## **🙌  Aegis Telegram Channels**
+## 🙌 Community Support

-If you find value in this project, feel free to Star ⭐️ and show your support.
-All rule updates will be simultaneously published to the [Aegis Updates](https://t.me/aegisupdates)￼ notification channel — you’re welcome to subscribe and stay informed.
+If you find this project valuable, feel free to Star ⭐️ it.
+All rule updates are announced through our Telegram channels — you're welcome to subscribe and stay informed:

- - [Aegis Updates](https://t.me/aegisupdates) – **Release Notification Channel** :Used for publishing the latest rule versions, changelogs, and important announcements.
+- [Aegis Updates](https://t.me/aegisupdates) — **Telegram Release Channel**: Publishes the latest rule versions, changelogs, and important announcements

- - [Aegis Discussion](https://t.me/aegisdiscussion) – **Community Collaboration Group** :Open to suggestions, false-positive reports, and contributions to rule building.
+- [Aegis Discussion](https://t.me/aegisdiscussion) — **Telegram Community Group**: Share suggestions, report false positives, and participate in collaborative rule development

- **Application Notice:**

-To ensure the quality of collaboration, please include your GitHub account link when requesting to join the community group (for identity verification only).
-We welcome developers with real contribution records and active participation in the open-source ecosystem to join us in advancing rule development, clarifying copyright attribution, and preventing spam accounts or disruptive behavior.

-**Group Rules:**

-- This group is a pure technical discussion platform.
-It is strictly forbidden to post content involving politics, pornography, drugs, firearms, explosives, gambling, scams, cryptocurrency speculation, advertising, personal attacks, or any illegal or disruptive behavior (including but not limited to abuse, provocation, spamming, or phishing links).
-Violators will be dealt with immediately based on the severity of the situation, with serious offenders permanently banned.

-- To ensure communication safety, do not upload any unchecked or unverified executable files, archives, scripts, or links of unknown origin.
-Any confirmed violations will result in immediate banning and blacklisting.
-All uploaded files and content in the group will be automatically scanned by security tools such as the Dr.Web antivirus bot to prevent the spread of malicious content.

-- All members are expected to uphold a professional and respectful environment, focusing on cybersecurity topics and collaborative rule development.
-Let us work together to build a clean, orderly, and trustworthy community.

-- These rules apply to all members without exception.
-Community supervision and joint maintenance are highly encouraged.